 For more information about dentures or any other dental service, call our office at 765-674-9959 in Marion, Indiana for an appointment with our dentist.

 A partial denture is a removable, yet natural-looking dental appliance that helps restore the form and function of your jaw by replacing one or more missing teeth.
 When you are missing one or more teeth, the bite pressures shift in your mouth.
 Other teeth may begin to move to compensate for the “gap” in your bite, and you may experience shrinking of both the soft tissues and the supporting bone near your missing teeth.
 This can alter your physical appearance and lead to subsequent problems with your other teeth.
 A partial denture keeps the underlying structures of your mouth – your gums, jawbone, facial muscles, etc. – active and engaged.
 It helps prevent further shifting of the other teeth in your mouth while giving you the confidence of having a beautiful, complete smile.

 Traditional vs Premium Dentures

-Have considered dentures but were too afraid to ask?
-Are You confused about which kind of dentures may be right for you?
+Have you considered dentures but were too afraid to ask?
+Are you confused about which kind of dentures may be right for you?
 If so, Marion Family Dental Care has the answers for you!

 Lasting longer and made from higher quality materials, premium dentures will help you chew better while resembling your natural teeth.
 They are also preferred over traditional dentures because they have more molds and shades for patients to choose from.